Sukhytha/jpmc/README-Sukhytha.md

 8) Log handling has been introduced but has to be enhanced across the system.
 This will be vital when it comes to debug and root cause analysis in a production set up.
 9) Test framework: Mockitto can be used to write Junits and regression tests.
 The end to end(large) real tests can cover a few sunny day rainy day scenarios.
 Extensive small(junits) and medium tests(can be mocked or real involves interacting code units) can be written using mockitto.
+Junits should be part of the build.
+The medium and large tests can be hosted on a platform like Jenkins and should be scheduled to run independently.
+This will help catch regression issues that manual testing might miss.
-Between the combination of the large, medium and small tests we could achieve the level of test coverage desired.
+Using combination of the large, medium and small tests we could achieve the level of test coverage desired to ensure code quality.

 ## Instructions
 * **Consider this to be your project!
 Feel free to make any changes**